Contributing to Mobilizon¶

 As you may know, English is not the only language in the community and communicating in various languages can be quite tricky.
 Some might not understand what you're saying, while others have a hard time writing in a language that is not their primary language.

 If you haven't noticed yet, French is sometimes used as a language for communication in various channels.
 This is because a huge part of our community speaks French, as Framasoft is a French organization.

 We don't want to impose French as the only language in the project, though, because we would lose a ton of potential users and contributors that can help us make Mobilizon better.

-You can write what you would like to tell us in the language you're most comfortable with and then use automagic translation to translate your message in English.
+You can write what you would like to tell us in the language you're most comfortable with and then use automagic translation to translate your message to English.
 It's far from perfect, but if we can understand the main idea you wanted to expose, it's sufficient.